0

 Seven Superb Ways to Maintain Your Ski Fitness This Summer | Welove2ski

-On the glacier above Zermatt, July 2016.
+On the glacier above Zermatt.
 Photo: Warren Smith Ski Academy/Facebook

 Of course, you don’t actually have to stop skiing at all.
 Several glacier ski areas run their seasons deep into the early summer.
-A handful – Tignes, Les Deux Alpes, Hintertux, Zermatt, Saas-Fee – are even open in July and/or August.
-Check out Welove2ski’s guide to summer skiing for details of the best destinations.
+A handful – Tignes, Les Deux Alpes, Hintertux, Zermatt and Cervinia – are even open in July and/or August.

 Which resort should you target?
 That depends what you want to learn.
 Les Deux Alpes has one of the best summer freestyle scenes in the Alps, thanks to its excellent summer snow park.
-Meanwhile those who want to fine-tune their on-piste skiing should target Snoworks’ utterly addictive courses in Tignes or Warren Smith’s summer camps in Cervinia.
+Its broad, gentle pistes are confidence-boosting too.
+Meanwhile, in Tignes, Snoworks’ runs utterly addictive race and carving camps courses or Warren Smith’s summer camps in Cervinia.

 Yes, I realise this is cheating: you’re essentially pressing “eject” on the whole notion of summer and going back to the season skiers love best.
 But what a way to break the rules!
-Not only do you get proper, cold, squeaky snow beneath your edges – your snow-hunting trip is going to feel like a proper adventure too.
+Not only do you get proper, cold, squeaky snow beneath your edges – your snow-hunting trip will be a proper adventure too.

 The only hardship is having to decide which way to go: the Andes, or New Zealand?
 It’s a tough choice…